canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 ### Fetching all the to-dos

-Third, we add a new getter to our ViewModel:
+Third, we add a new getter to our custom element:

 @sourceref ./4.js
-@highlight 15-17,only
+@highlight 18-20,only

 `Todo.getList({sort: "name"})` will make a `GET` request to `/api/todos?sort=name`.
 It returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)